Corporate Bonds

 • Yield to call (YTC): total return to the first call date; use for callable premium bonds.

-Memory Aid: Discount Climbs, Premium Dips
+What Is the Memory Aid for Discount Climbs, Premium Dips?

 • Interest rate risk and reinvestment risk move in opposite directions.

-• FDIC insurance on a brokered CD covers bank default only; selling early can still lose money to rate changes.
+• FDIC on a brokered CD covers bank default only; selling early can still lose money to rate changes.

-• Yankee bonds are SEC-registered and sold in the U.S.; Eurodollar bonds are not registered and sold outside the U.S. Both remove currency risk for U.S. investors.
+• Yankee bonds are SEC-registered and sold in the U.S.; Eurodollar bonds are not registered and sold outside the U.S.

 • ETNs carry issuer credit risk; ETFs do not, because ETFs hold actual securities.